Scott Pilgrim: Scott Pilgrim's Finest Hour (Volume 6)

 Gideon reveals he started the League through a drunken rant on Craigslist after Ramona dumped him and was shocked that she hurt her exes enough that they replied.
-The Glow is a side affect of a weapon Gideon uses to cause depression by trapping people in their own minds.
+The Glow is a side effect of a weapon Gideon uses to cause depression by trapping people in their own minds.
 Ramona decides to run away but is killed by Gideon before she can teleport fully.
 Scott and Gideon fight in Ramona's mind, where a part of Ramona is still subservient to Gideon.
 However, present Ramona and other versions of herself appear, rejecting him.
 Ramona sacrifices her subspace bag to return the three to the real world.
 Scott sees Gideon objectifying Envy, prompting him to realize how badly his relationships with Knives, Kim, and Envy ended, thus generating a new sword — the "Power of Understanding."
 Ramona wields the "Power of Love" sword, which heals her injuries, and they deliver the final blow to Gideon.
 Gideon bursts into $7,777,777 worth of coins, pouring down painfully on the crowd.
 Envy hugs Scott, bringing their relationship to a proper close, and Gideon's ex-girlfriends are released from their capsules.

 Leaving the club, Scott and Ramona reaffirm their relationship and agree to give it another shot.
 Scott becomes a prep cook and finds out that Stephen is gay and is currently dating Joseph.
 Scott and Kim start a new band called Shatter Band, but they only play covers and for fun.
 The next day, Scott sees Knives off to college.
 Finally, Scott meets up with Ramona, who is waiting for him at a subspace door, ready to begin their relationship anew.
 They then hold hands and disappear over the threshold together.